gmrandazzo/gmrandazzo/README.md

 ### Hi there 👋

-I'm (trying to be) a cheminformatics data scientist working at [@Endogena](http://endogena.com/) as head of AI and Cheminformatics.
+I'm (trying to be) a cheminformatics data scientist working at [@Chemify](http://chemify.io/).
-I have been doing cheminformatic development since 2008 in C/C++ and python.
+I have been doing cheminformatic development since 2008, crafting C, C++, Python, and PHP (recently Go and Rust) spells to analyze, visualize, and predict molecular properties/activities, turning data into discoveries.

 I'm a Linux/Unix enthusiast and an open-source supporter.
 My favorite Linux distributions are Gentoo, Debian, Fedora, and my preferred desktop environment is KDE plasma.